git-hub-user7/Jenkins-PythonApp-CI-CD/README.md

 ---

 🔧 **Troubleshooting**

-Issue                     	    Solution
+If authentication failed, use Docker Hub/GitHub Personal Access Tokens.
-Authentication failed----------Use Docker Hub/GitHub Personal Access Tokens.
+If sh: command not found, replace sh with bat in Jenkinsfile.
-sh: command not found----------Replace sh with bat in Jenkinsfile.
+If docker push denied, verify credentials in Jenkins.
-Docker push denied-------------Verify credentials in Jenkins. pytest not found---------------Install pytest globally: pip install pytest.
+If pytest not found, install pytest globally: pip install pytest.

 ---

 🖥 Technologies Used

 📦Jenkins (CI/CD Automation)

 📦Docker (Containerization)